 6. Bargain hunting or Shopping Addiction?

-Shopping is often a fun activity to do do with friends or on our own.
+Shopping is often a fun activity to do with friends or on our own.
 Marketing experts count on our emotions when we shop.
 Be aware of the biases we wear when shopping.
 Retail expert Mark Elwood has written about the psychological benefits of seeing bargains.
-He points out that stores like Best Buy use Goldilocks pricing or three-tiered pricing which ranges from low-to-high prices.
-The store is hoping you will buy the middle option with higher pricing than the low-end but not necessarily feature-worthy enough to pay more.
+He points out that stores like Best Buy use Goldilocks pricing or three-tiered pricing from low to high prices.
+The store hopes you will buy the middle option with higher pricing than the low-end but not necessarily feature-worthy enough to pay more.

-We should not pay list price for anything but make sure it is a real bargain.
+We should not pay the list price for anything but make sure it is a real bargain.
 There has been a lot of worthwhile academic research about bargain hunting being a form of shopping addiction.
-For many of us, there is the thrill of getting a deal, irrespective as to whether we wanted that particular item or not.

-Overspending when shopping can cause financial difficulties if you are subject to impulse or compulsive shopping.
-There is a difference between the two but are often used interchangeably.
+Overspending can cause financial difficulties if you are subject to impulse or compulsive shopping.
+There is a difference between the two though often seen interchangeably.
 Impulse buying happens more frequently when a consumer has a sudden urge to buy on the spot without much deliberation.
 We all do this from time to time.
 Compulsive buying, on the other hand, happens where one experiences an uncontrollable urge to buy.
-That urge may be triggered by negative feelings which are relieved by that purchase.
-This may be more like a shopping addiction that potentially needs therapy before financial hardship occurs.
+We may trigger negative feelings relieved by that purchase.
+This kind of shopping may be more like a shopping addiction that potentially needs therapy before financial hardship occurs.

 7. Compounding Growth

 Start saving for retirement in your 20s through your employer’s sponsored 401K plans.
-Deposits in small amounts in retirement accounts made regularly benefit from tax advantages and compound growth over a long horizon.
-Automate this savings out of your paychecks.
+Deposits in small amounts in retirement accounts regularly benefit from tax advantages and compound growth over a long horizon.
+Automate these savings out of your paychecks.
 As such, your contributions are tax-deferred.
 Employers often match a portion of your contributions.
-This is like extra money you can earn from your company.
+Match contributions are extra money you can earn from your company.
 Separately, establish an IRA (Roth IRA) for further retirement savings.
 Target your contributions to amounts capped by the IRS for maximum growth for retirement.
 Avoid withdrawing from these accounts as you may then trigger penalties and taxes you will need to pay.

-As a goal, try to contribute to your 401K plan to the maximum level which is $19,500 in 2020.
-Some years it may be hard to do, especially when you experiencing a job loss.
-Resist withdrawing money from your retirement account as there is usually a 10% penalty tax to do so before you turn 59.5 years.
-As a result of the CARES Act, it is easier to withdraw funds up to $100,000 during 2020 from certain tax-advantaged 401Ks and traditional IRA accounts without penalty if you are eligible.
-That said, withdrawing this money will put in a dent into your retirement fund that will be painful later on.
+As a goal, try to contribute to your 401K plan to the maximum level, which is $19,500 in 2021.
+Some years it may be hard to do, especially when you are experiencing a job loss.
+Resist withdrawing money from your retirement account as there is usually a 10% penalty and taxes to do so before you turn 59.5 years.
+Withdrawing retirement money will put a dent into your retirement fund that will be painful longer term.